 - Family practitioner (FP): a medical doctor who specializes in the health care of all family members.
 Some FPs provide normal OB/GYN care, but will refer high-risk pregnancies and other problems to an OB/GYN.

 - Doula: a person who specializes in helping families through the childbearing year.
 Doulas do not provide any clinical care, so they do not replace your obstetric health care provider.
 Generally, your relationship with your doula will begin during pregnancy.
 A doula can help you find the appropriate childbirth class, learn birthing techniques, write a birth plan, and more.
 Most doulas will provide early labor support at home, coming to your home and helping you while you are in labor before you are ready to go to the hospital or birth center.
-When you are ready to leave for your place of birth she will go with you, or follow in her car.
+When you are ready to leave for your place of birth they will go with you, or follow in their car.
 Note: Most insurance providers will not cover the costs of a doula.

 How Do I Choose a Health Care Provider for Pregnancy?